felipecarrillo100/azuremapsapi/README.md

 # Azure Maps API's prototype for LuciadRIA

 ## Description
-The azuremapsapi package provides a library to use Azure Maps API a LuciadRIA Application.
+The azuremapsapi package provides an Azure Maps API library for LuciadRIA Application.

 This package Implements
 * __Azure Maps API for LuciadRIA__